CraigStuntz/CraigStuntz.github.io/drafts/2024-06-15-typechecking-1-1.markdown

 We can't always evaluate a function at compile time like this; some function results depend on values which are unknown until runtime.
-But we can do it often enough to be helpful, and in particular we can always do it with dependent types.
+But we can do it often enough to be helpful, and in particular we can do it when type checking dependent types.

 ## What Even Is the Untyped Lambda Calculus?